Dog friendly beaches near the cottages in Norfolk

 Rocket House Cafe, Cromer

-with great views of Cromer Pier and a lovely menu.
-Dogs allowed on the balcony areas.
+Great views of Cromer Pier and a lovely menu.
+Dogs welcome on the balcony areas.
+Ideal for seaside views!

 Eating Out In Norfolk